lushanya-bit/Operating-Systems-CW/Week2.md

 These outputs confirm that the messages written was successfully received by the reading process.

 ## Difference Between Pipes and Named Pipes
--Anonymous pipes (|) are temporary and exist only durng the command execution
+-Anonymous pipes (|) are temporary and exist only during the command execution

 -Named pipes (FIFOs) persist as files and allows communication bewtween processes that are unrelated.
 They are useful for longer running or for communication with multiple terminals

 ## Process Signals
 Signals were used to control and manage running processes.
-Signals such as SIGTERM and SIGKILL allow processes to terminate either gracefully or forcefully [5].
+Signals such as SIGTERM and SIGKILL allow processes to terminate either gracefully or forcefully [2].
 Signal handling is important for programs to ensure that resources are released correctly during termination [1].

 ## Signal Testing
 Signals were explored using the following commands: